 Through a well-rounded academic program, students find their passions and explore their interests within the context of a challenging curriculum and a safe, nurturing learning environment.
 The YCIS Silicon Valley curriculum is aligned with US national and California state educational standards.
 Using their knowledge of their students’ interests and learning styles, teachers design creative projects and learning experiences to support the curriculum.

 At YCIS, math means fun.
 It is not just about cracking open a textbook and crunching numbers.
 The Singapore Math program we use emphasizes hands-on learning and combines eastern and western approaches to developing computation, problem solving and creative thinking skills.
 Students’ math development is enriched through games and learning centers, access to digital learning platforms, extra-curricular clubs and contests.
 Students with exceptional achievement in mathematics may be eligible for accelerated instruction based on assessments and teacher recommendations.

 Students learn science by doing science.
 Based on the premise that science should be collaborative, hands-on and encourage the critical and creative thinking skills for success in the 21st century, the FOSS Science program (grades K-4) and Amplify Science curriculum (grades 5 and up) gradually build students’ skills in the scientific process: to observe, to think, to test and to explain.
-With a multimedia approach, the FOSS program integrates reading, writing, and mathematics, the science curriculum enables students to think and research like real scientists and engineers.
+With a multimedia approach that integrates experimental investigations with reading, writing, and mathematics, the science curriculum enables students to think and research like real scientists and engineers.

 In English Language Arts (ELA) students explore a wide variety of genres, writing styles and perspectives in fiction and non-fiction reading and writing.
 Teachers use a range of resources for reading and writing development including The Reading & Writing Workshop, Guided Reading and Words their Way programs.
 Reading instruction is differentiated to ensure students develop independent skills at an individually appropriate pace and level of challenge.
 In writing, students gain confidence and skill with the process of writing while developing their creative expression.
 Whether it is a Kindergartner proudly showing off a self-published “book” to parents at a publishing party, or a fourth grader exploring the power of poetry, each student learns to express him or herself critically and creatively through language.